-We aim to be more sustainable when providing electric performance and that has pushed us to seek ways to improve the production cycle and promote circularity.
-To ensure maximum use of minimum resources, we are looking into ways that batteries can be used again after their first life cycle.
+We are always aiming to be more sustainable and that has pushed us to seek ways to improve the production cycle and promote circularity.
+To ensure the maximum use of the minimum resources, we are looking into ways that batteries can be used again after their first life cycle in the car.

-Manufacturing a battery pack is costly and energy extensive.
+Manufacturing a battery pack is costly and energy intensive.
 A report issued by the Swedish Energy Agency showed that only 5% of batteries in the world are currently recycled.
-In order to make sure that the batteries can last longer and be properly reused after the first use cycle ends, we are looking into ways where the battery is repaired, refurbished, and placed in a new car, using regional battery centres.
+In order to make sure that the batteries can last longer and be properly reused, we are looking into ways to repair or refurbish the battery to place it back in a new car using regional battery centres.

-After that comes a second life, non-automotive application for the battery, as energy storage at a solar panel charging station.
-For example, Volvo Cars is working on a prototype project that can power 80 charging stations using 5 EV packs for a total of 390 MWh.
+After that comes a second life, non-automotive application for the battery, such as energy storage at a solar panel charging station.
+A great example is the work that Volvo Cars is driving, a prototype project that can power 80 charging stations using 5 EV packs for a total of 390 MWh.